vmware-nsx/eval-docs-ids-ips/docs/8-AdvancedAttackandConfiguration.md

 [-] Exploit aborted due to failure: bad-config: Server returned HTTP 404, please double check TARGETURI [*] Exploit completed, but no session was created. msf5 exploit(multi/http/struts2_content_type_ognl) >
 ```
+2. In NSX Manager, navigate to Security --> East West Security --> Distributed IDS
+3. Confirm 4 signatures have fired:
+    * Signature for **DrupalGeddon2**, with **APP-1-WEB-TIER** as Affected VM

 establish a **reverse shell** from the Drupal server, and use it as a **pivot** to gain access to the internal network which is not direclty accessible from the external VM.
 Traffic to the internal network will be routed through the established **reverse shell** from the **App1-WEB-TIER VM**.